Skip to main content

 RTSP Authorization

 Enable this toggle to require a username and password for devices attempting to access the RTSP stream.
-This is particularly important for:
+Credentials are typically provided by your camera manufacturer.

 Encoding Type